iijwpy/EzBSC/README.md

 print(f"Token symbol: {token.symbol()}")
 ```

-### [TokenInfo] Retrieving token prince in BNB
+### [TokenInfo] Retrieving token price in BNB
-To retrieve any token prince in BNB by address (POOCOIN in the example), you can utilize the following code:
+To retrieve any token price in BNB by address (POOCOIN in the example), you can utilize the following code:
 > 💱 The code will return the price of 1 token in BNB

 ```python